 Sometimes, acne cysts can be caused by a bacterial infection.
 But other times, this form of severe acne can be due to genetics or hormonal changes in your body.
 For that reason, it's always necessary to consult your doctor and dermatologist before going forward with any cystic acne treatments.
 Medical professionals will be able to tell you precisely what kind of acne you're dealing with, as well as the appropriate treatments for it.

 Cystic acne can sometimes appear on oddly specific areas of the body.
 Usually, they appear on the face, the chin, or the neck, but the back and the chest aren't spared too.
-For those who wonder how to deal with cystic acne in a specific area of your body, consult our articles on
+For those who wonder how to deal with cystic acne in a specific area of your body, consult our articles on how to treat cystic acne on the chin and cystic acne on the neck.

 For clarity, the solutions in this article have been organized into two categories: medical treatments, and other treatments (including home remedies).